 It is also important to know that, as in any screening, there are risks:

 - “False positive” findings: CT scanners can see “spots” on the lung as small as a grain of rice.
 If the scan picks up any findings suspicious for lung cancer, it is called a “positive screen.”
 About 95% of these “spots” are not cancer and do not require a biopsy.
 However, this may require repeating the scan at defined intervals to look for changes in size and shape of the “spots”.

 - Anxiety: If cancer is suspected, additional testing will be required to confirm the results.
 Anxiety during this process is common.

 - Unnecessary surgery: Even with all these precautions, some nodules - about 0.
 5% - that are not cancerous may end up being removed by unnecessary surgery.
 All lung surgery carries significant risk and after effects.

 - Radiation exposure: Some people worry about radiation exposure from lung cancer screening.
-Screening scans that check people who have no symptoms for lung cancer are given at low dose, which means that the level of radiation used is very low (similar to the radiation dose in a mammogram).
+Screening scans that check people who have no symptoms for lung cancer are given at low dose.
+This means that the level of radiation used is very low; it is similar to the radiation dose in a mammogram.
 Follow-up scans that may have to be done to determine if any change or growth has occurred are at the same low-dose.

 Our multidisciplinary lung nodule team will work closely with your medical provider to avoid unnecessary biopsies and maximize the benefits of lung cancer screening.